talonlikeaclaw/find-the-imposter/README.md

 #### Timing and Batch Handling

+- Use delays between image fetch requests.
+- Use delays between displaying image batches.
-- Each batch of 4 images has a timer that automatically removes the batch after a specified delay.
+- Use delays for each image batch that automatically removes the batch after the specified delay.
 - Timer delays are stored as constants for easy configuration.

 #### Scoring and Feedback